 Meanwhile Gerrard now has 11 goals in his last 16 matches, many from the pressure cooker of the penalty spot.
 It is hard to imagine any defensive midfielder in history enjoying such a prolific scoring run, but then he remains so much more than that to Liverpool.

-He is the heart and soul of the club, its greatest ever captain, and the greatest player never to win the Premier League.
-But maybe the latter will soon change.
+He is the heart and soul of the club, their greatest ever captain, and the greatest player never to win the Premier League.
+But maybe not for much longer.

 Follow Liam Twomey on